BhavyaSree-Tech/FraudShield-AI/README.md

 The project includes an estimated false-positive cost analysis to demonstrate the business impact of incorrectly flagging legitimate transactions.

-Current project assumption:
+Current Project Assumption

-False Positives: 958
+- False Positives: 958
-Cost per False Positive: ₹100
+- Cost per False Positive: ₹100

-Estimated Impact: ₹95,800
+- Estimated Impact: ₹95,800

 This cost is a project assumption used for demonstration and can be replaced with a real business-specific cost model.